VadimDez/ng2-pdf-viewer/README.md

 Controls if the text layer is enabled, and the selection mode that is used.

-`0 = RenderTextMode.DISABLED.` - disable the text selection layer
+`0 = RenderTextMode.DISABLED` - disable the text selection layer

-`1 = RenderTextMode.ENABLED.` - enables the text selection layer
+`1 = RenderTextMode.ENABLED` - enables the text selection layer

 `2 = RenderTextMode.ENHANCED` - enables enhanced text selection